Semiclassical bounds for spectra of biharmonic operators: Biharmonic eigenvalue problems and main results

 \item For any $j\in\mathbb N$,

 \item If in addition $\Omega$ is convex, then for any $j\in\mathbb N$, and for any $ a \in(-(d-1)^{-1},1)$,

 \end{itemize} \end{thmx}

 In order to understand when our bounds are sharp with respect to the semiclassical asymptotic expansion, we first compute it for all the boundary conditions (see Theorem \ref{asymptotal}).
 We remark that, while our assumptions are enough to ensure the validity of the first term in expansions \eqref{semiclassicalcounting} and \eqref{semiclassicalriesz} (see e.g., \cite{lapidus} and the references therein), the derivation of the second term requires additional regularity on the domain $\Omega$.
-In particular, the domain has to be at least piecewise $C^\infty$ and the so-called nonperiodicity and nonblocking conditions have to be satisfied.
-We refer to \cite[Chapter 1]{safvas} for the description of all the necessary smoothness conditions.
+In particular, the domain has to be at least piecewise $C^\infty$ and the so-called {\it nonperiodicity} and {\it nonblocking} conditions have to be satisfied.
+We refer to \cite[Chapter 1]{safvas} for the description of all the necessary smoothness conditions, in particular to \cite[Definition 1.3.7]{safvas} for the definition of nonperiodicity condition and to \cite[Definition 1.3.22]{safvas} for the definition of nonblocking condition.